 - SESSIONS: “How to Make the Most of the Conference,” No-Host Mixer, Introductions

-GAYLE CARLINE began life as a software engineer until she chewed her way out of the cubicle to become a storyteller.
-In addition to writing a humor column for her local Orange County newspaper who transitioned from traditional publishing to indie.
-She is the author of the fun and entertaining Peri Minneopa Mysteries, including Freezer Burn, Hit or Missus, The Hot Mess, Clean Sweep, Murder Bytes and A More Deadly Union, featuring a housecleaner-turned-detective living in the OC.
-Her recent releases are the stand-alone From the Horse’s Mouth: One Lucky Memoir, and the first of a new equine-themed murder-mystery series, Murder on the Hoof.
+GAYLE CARLINE is a humor columnist for an Orange County newspaper who transitioned from traditional publishing to indie.
+She is the author of the popular Peri Minneopa Mysteries, including Freezer Burn, Hit or Missus, The Hot Mess, Clean Sweep, Murder Bytes and A More Deadly Union, featuring a housecleaner-turned-detective living in the OC.
+Other titles include the stand-alone From the Horse’s Mouth: One Lucky Memoir, and the first of a new equine-themed murder-mystery series, Murder on the Hoof.
 Writing as G.S.
 Carline, her latest is the epic historical fantasy Dragon Shadows trilogy, comprised of Blood Dragon Rising, Moon Dragon Falling and recently released finale, New Dragon Soaring.

-MICHAEL STEVEN GREGORY, Executive Director of the Southern California Writers’ Conference, is an award-winning, independent filmmaker and WGA screenwriter of material ranging from mainstream drama and bio-pics to animated action-adventure and videogames.
-He has scripted series for Fox, UPN and HBO, directed television and features, and been involved as a writer, producer or director in over 150 short films.
+MICHAEL STEVEN GREGORY, Executive Director of the Southern California Writers’ Conference, is an award-winning filmmaker and screenwriter.
+He has scripted network series, directed television and features, and been involved as a writer, producer or director in over 150 short films.
 His longform projects include the doculogues We, The Writer and We, The Screenwriter, the romantic-comedy A Valentine Carol, and groundbreaking Don King Presents: Prizefighter, for 2K Games.
-His books include Disc Golf: All You Need to Know about the Game You Want to Play, which remains a bestseller after over a decade of publication and will have a new edition in 2016.
-Michael is also director of the American Academy of Arts’ Indie Filmmaker’s Bootcamp program and owner of AuthorEdge, a transmedia content producer for publishers.
+His books include Disc Golf: All You Need to Know about the Game You Want to Play, which remained a bestseller over a decade after publication.
+Michael is also the owner of AuthorEdge, a transmedia content producer for publishers.
 He was recognized as Man of the Year from San Diego Writer’s Monthly, and is a recipient of the Odin Award for Lifetime Achievement from the San Diego Writers/Editors Guild.